Chain-in-Tree: Back to Sequential Reasoning in LLM Tree Search: Experimental Setup

 \section{Experimental Setup}

 \paragraph{Datasets.} Prior work shows that test-time scaling is most effective when models already possess the required background knowledge \citep{snell2025scaling}.
 Accordingly, we evaluate on mathematical reasoning, a domain where Chain-of-Thought (CoT) prompting provides substantial improvements \citep{sprague2025to}.
 We select two standard benchmarks: \textbf{GSM8K} and \textbf{Math500} \citep{zhang2024accessing,hendrycks2021measuring}.
 For strict evaluation, we retain only problems whose final answers are single numbers, yielding 316 usable examples out of the original 500.
 From both benchmarks, we use the first 100 test instances for evaluation.
+To verify that results are not driven by subset variance, we additionally evaluate on all 316 filtered Math500 instances; the efficiency--accuracy trends remain consistent (Appendix~\ref{app:full_math500}).

 \paragraph{Baselines.} We compare CiT against three representative LLM-in-the-loop tree-search (LITS) frameworks.
 Each serves as the corresponding upper bound of computational cost for its CiT-augmented variant (details in Appendix~\ref{app:alg_details}): \textbf{(1) ToT-BS} \citep{yao2023tree}: Beam search where $\text{LLM}_{\mathrm{policy}}$ generates candidate thoughts (actions) and $\text{LLM}_{\mathrm{rm}}$ evaluates candidates.
 Transitions are realized by concatenation of actions. \textbf{(2) RAP} \citep{hao-etal-2023-reasoning}: MCTS with dynamic transitions and reward models.
 Each node is defined by a sub-question (action) and its predicted answer (for formulating the next state).
 We follow the original settings: policy with 4-shot prompting, temperature $0.8$ (annealed to $0$ at depth limit), generating three candidate branches at each expansion, and 10 MCTS iterations.
 Rewards are obtained by profiling LLMs for \emph{usefulness}, augmented with an additional correctness check (Appendix~\ref{app:lmpr}), which we also apply to ToT-BS. $\text{LLM}_{\mathrm{trans}}$ is profiled to answer each sub-question. \textbf{(3) ReST-MCTS* (abbreviated as ReST)}: This method is an MCTS variant where each node corresponds to a free-form reasoning step (``thought'').
 For the \textit{policy}, we use a modified prompt (Appendix~\ref{app:prompts}) with temperature $0.7$.
 Other MCTS settings are the same as RAP.
 For the \textit{transition model}, we follow the same concatenation-based approach as in ToT-BS.
 For the \textit{evaluator}, we require a Process Reward Model (PRM).
 The original work introduces a PRM but does not release its trained model.
 Therefore, we adopt the publicly available PRM from \citet{xiong2024rlhflowmath}, which is finetuned on GSM8K and Math500 training sets, making it a suitable substitute for evaluation in our experiments. \textbf{(4) CoT} serves as a lower bound for both efficiency and accuracy.